nrfconnect/sdk-nrf/samples/bluetooth/peripheral_nfc_pairing/README.rst

 Testing with NFC Poller Device
 ------------------------------

-1. Touch the NFC antenna with the smartphone or tablet and observe that LED 2 is lit.
+1. Touch the NFC antenna with the smartphone or tablet and observe that **LED 2** is lit.
 #.
-Confirm pairing with ``Nordic_NFC_pairing`` in a pop-up window on the smartphone or tablet and observe that LED 1 lights up.
+Confirm pairing with :guilabel:`Nordic_NFC_pairing` in a pop-up window on the smartphone or tablet and observe that **LED 1** lights up.
 #.
-Move the smartphone or tablet away from the NFC antenna and observe that LED 2 turns off.
+Move the smartphone or tablet away from the NFC antenna and observe that **LED 2** turns off.

 Testing with NFC TNEP Poller Device
 -----------------------------------

-1. Touch the NFC antenna with the NFC Poller Device, for example :ref:`central_nfc_pairing` and observe that LED 2 is lit.
+1. Touch the NFC antenna with the NFC Poller Device, for example :ref:`central_nfc_pairing` and observe that **LED 2** is lit.
 #.
 Observe the output log.
    The content of the exchanged NDEF messages is printed there.
 #.
 Check the security level of the paring on the terminal.